Which is the better way to build muscle?

 Make deadlifts, squats, presses, and rows the staple of your strength training and you will reap all the benefits of strength training.

 PS – Doing compound bodyweight exercises is the best way to start building muscle.
-If you want to build an excellent muscular foundation with a solid bodyweight training program, check out Ripped with Bodyweight.
+If you want to build an excellent muscular foundation with a solid bodyweight training program, check out my book Ripped with Bodyweight.